Top 10 Things To Do in Margaret River

 Phone: (08) 9755 6220

 Clairault apart from having produced some exceptionally good wines for the last 40 years is a beautiful venue to visit in its own right.
 You pull in through the impressive limestone walls to follow the gently meandering driveway taking in some immaculate pastoral scenery.
 Free wine tastings are held daily, and you will find the staff to be friendly and knowledgeable.
 There is an excellent cafe open from 11am-4pm daily if you were looking for something light to eat or a coffee, I can highly recommend the cheese plate.
-Here is their menu to give you an idea of what will be on offer Spring Menu 2018.

 Address: 3277 Caves Rd, Wilyabrup WA 6282